 For the basics of how an RESP works, see RESP anatomy 101.
 In the follow-up post to that, we compared a number of contribution strategies to optimize the value of your RESP.
-The Loonie Doctor Nerd Department made an excel-based RESP calculator to help you enter your own numbers to explore your personal situation.
+The Loonie Doctor Nerd Department made an Excel-based RESP calculator for you to enter your own numbers and explore your personal situation.

 When it is time to take money from your RESP, the financial institution holding your RESP can give you a breakdown of the money in the account into:

-- tax-free growth on investments which is called Accumulated Investment Income (AII)
+- Tax-free growth on your investments which is called Accumulated Investment Income (AII)

-You can access your original capital contributions at any time tax-free and they can be paid to either support the fruit of your loins or you can take the money back and skip the fruit.
+- You can access your original capital contributions at any time tax-free.
+Do not do this before your beneficiary is attending a qualified institution because that could result in a loss of CESG.
+The capital returned can be used to either support the fruit of your loins, or you can take the money back – and skip the fruit.